Fedmichard/elderly_assessment_tool/README.md

 .

 ## Front-end
 Designed using ReactJS, Bootstrap, HTML, and CSS.
 We're constantly working on making the app as responsive as possible for future screen sizes, making it compatible for mobile devices.
+We also send and receive requests from our back-end using Axios.
 The current UI/UX design was created within Figma and below are some pictures of our front-end implementing those designs:

 ### Home Page
 ![Home](https://github.com/Fedmichard/elderly_assessment_tool/assets/48575985/cc6a04e1-5d6d-4496-adab-0eb90636620d)